Microsoft's new Surface tablet takes aim at Apple's MacBook

 NEW YORK Microsoft Corp unveiled a larger but lighter version of its Surface Pro tablet on Tuesday, hoping that the company's expertise in business software will help it take on Apple Inc in mobile devices.

+"We are not building hardware for hardware's sake," said Nadella, at the event.
+"We want to build experiences that bring together all the capabilities of our company.

-The Surface Pro 3 tablet, which comes in three models starting from $799 (473 pounds) and costing up to $1,949 (1156 pounds), features a 12-inch screen, much larger than Apple iPad's 9.7 inches.
+The Surface Pro 3 tablet, which comes in three models starting from $799 and costing up to $1,949, features a 12-inch screen, much larger than Apple iPad's 9.7 inches.
 It also comes with access to Microsoft's Office software suite, employed in businesses around the world.

 Microsoft executives made frequent comparisons with the MacBook Air at Tuesday's launch, making it clear that Apple's lightest laptop, which starts at $899, was the device to beat.